Skip to Main Content

 Bottom line

-Boats are expensive and as a result, most buyers will require financing.
+Boats are expensive, and as a result, most buyers will require financing.
 Weigh the pros and cons of buying a boat versus renting before you decide how you will get out on the water.
+And remember: renting a boat before buying can help you narrow down your options and test out life on the water.

-Once you decide on how you want to enjoy the boating life, make a plan.
-If you decide to rent, compare large apps and local options.
+Once you decide on how you want to enjoy boating life, make a plan.
+If you decide to rent, compare popular apps and local options.
 If you buy a boat, determine how much money you need to budget.
-Then if needed, you can look into financing options and choose a lender.
+Then, if needed, you can look into financing options and choose a lender.